mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 also be previewed if you're working on the documentation with a Markdown editor.

 [GitHub pages CNAME file]: https://help.github.com/articles/using-a-custom-domain-with-github-pages/

+#### Linking from raw HTML

+Markdown allows document authors to fall back to raw HTML when the Markdown syntax does not meets the author's needs.
+MkDocs does not limit Markdown in this regard.
+However, as all raw HTML is ignored by the Markdown parser, MkDocs is not able to validate or convert links contained in raw HTML.
+When including internal links within raw HTML, you will need to manually format the link appropriately for the rendered document.

 ### Meta-Data